-If you get your holiday shoppers to shop again, those purchases will get you a higher profit margin than the first (if you even managed to make any) and most likely offset the cost of acquisition.
+If you get your holiday season shoppers to shop again, those purchases will get you a higher profit margin than the first (if you even managed to make any) and most likely offset the cost of acquisition.
 We outline a few ways to do that in this piece.

 The clients you acquired during the holiday season most probably shopped for gifts, not for themselves so it is a bit tricky – are they interested in your products as users?